Marathon Petroleum combines midstream operations for $9B

 The enterprise value of the deal is listed at $14 billion.

 Andeavor, formerly known as Tesoro, has refineries in California, Minnesota, New Mexico, North Dakota, Texas, Utah, Washington and Alaska.
+The companies are all based in Findlay, Ohio.

 The deal is targeted to close in the second half of the year.

-Shares of Andeavor Logistics LP rose 2.5 percent in premarket trading Wednesday.
-Marathon's stock edged up slightly.
+Shares of Andeavor Logistics LP rose 3.4 percent in premarket trading Wednesday.